 The supplementary services PRU association operation enables the PRU to associate with a serving LMF by using NAS signalling as decribed in clause 6.17.1 of 3GPP TS 23.273 [2].
 The NAS signaling are transported using the DL NAS Transport message and the Uplink NAS Transport message defined in 3GPP TS 24.501 [3].

-The supplementary services PRU association operation also enables to perform a PRU Association update to inform the serving LMF of the continued availability of the PRU or to inform the serving LMF of change to the location of the PRU (e.g. a change of tracking area or change of serving AMF) or a change of the PRU positioning capabilities.
+The supplementary services PRU association operation also enables to perform a PRU Association update to inform the serving LMF of the continued availability of the PRU or to inform the serving LMF of change to the location of the PRU (e.g. a change of tracking area or change of serving AMF) or a change of the PRU positioning capabilities, or a change of the PRU ON/OFF state.

 Figure 5.2.2.7.1-1 illustrates an example of the NAS signaling transport for a PRU association procedure.